rust-lang/rustc-dev-guide/src/backend/libs-and-metadata.md

 A crate dependency can be loaded from an `rlib`, `dylib`, or `rmeta` file.
 A key point of these file formats is that they contain `rustc`-specific [*metadata*](#metadata).
-This metadata allows the compiler to discover enough information about the extern crate to understand the items it contains, which macros it exports, and *much* more.
+This metadata allows the compiler to discover enough information about the external crate to understand the items it contains, which macros it exports, and *much* more.

 ### rlib